ReaperOAK/KCAdashboard/src/pages/teacher/docs.md

   Detailed view of a classroom, showing members, assignments, and classroom resources.

 - **ClassroomManagement.js**
-  Page for managing classrooms, including creation, editing, and student/teacher assignments.
+  Page for managing classrooms, including creation, editing, student/teacher assignments, and uploading materials.
+(As of July 2025, material upload now includes the required `type` field for backend compatibility.)

 - **GradingFeedback.js**
   Tools for grading student submissions and providing feedback on assignments and quizzes.